 Remember the scene in Caddyshack where Bill Murray causes a panic by throwing a Baby Ruth candy bar in the country club pool?
 For about ten years I taught a course that certified commercial pool operators for the State of Delaware.
 I developed the course myself and wrote the manual.
 One of the topics that held everyone’s attention was poop in the pool and what to do about it.
 At the end of the class, I even served them a fake cocktail of a miniature Tootsie Roll floating in cream soda under a tiny umbrella.

 Poop is only an aesthetic problem.
 A properly chlorinated pool will quickly kill the harmful bacteria.
-Delaware regulations say that when poop is found the operator must scoop up any pieces, floaters or sinkers, and close the pool for one turnover, which is the amount of time for the entire pool volume to pass through the filter.
+Delaware regulations say that when poop is found the operator must scoop up any pieces, floaters or sinkers, and close the pool for one turnover, which is the time for the entire pool volume to pass through the filter.
 If the pool contains a hundred thousand gallons, it has to remain closed until a hundred thousand gallons goes through the filter, typically in four hours.
 This is to clear up what often is left as a brown cloud in the water.

 But, I would explain to the class, this does not really eliminate the poop.
 It just traps it on the filter, where it is out of sight and out of mind.
 The poop is still in the water until the filter is backwashed, which could be several weeks away.
 Besides, after the required one turnover, about 35% of the water has not gone through the filter at all, while some has gone through twice or more.